mrowe/mikerowecode.com/michael/resume.md

 ## Employment History

+###_Tech Lead_
+__REA Group__ (Melbourne, VIC, Australia)
+Dec 2012 - present

+The consumer-facing web application that powers realestate.com.au is backed by provisioning, messaging and search systems that have evolved over several years.
+Michael leads a small team of engineers with responsibility for the long-term architectural direction of these systems, and for undertaking project work in cooperation with line-of-business teams to implement technical improvements.

 ###_Senior Developer_
 __REA Group__ (Melbourne, VIC, Australia)
-Jan 2011 - present
+Jan 2011 - Dec 2011

-Michael is currently employed as a senior developer on REA's mobile team, responsible for development and maintenance of REA's iPhone and iPad applications.
+Michael was currently employed as a senior developer on REA's mobile team, responsible for development and maintenance of REA's iPhone and iPad applications.